You are Here: Our Services > Environment > Derelict Sites

 The Act defines a Derelict Site as any land which detracts, or is likely to detract, to a material degree from the amenity, character or appearance of land in the neighbourhood of the land in question because of;

-- Serve a Notice on the owner/occupier specifying works to be carried out to prevent or stop dereliction.
+1. Serve a Notice on the owner/occupier specifying works to be carried out to prevent or abate dereliction

-- Acquire by agreement or compulsorily any derelict site.
+2. Acquire by agreement or compulsorily any derelict site

-Reports of dereliction are investigated, the ownership is established and the owner is written to.
-If you have a query relating to a Derelict site please contact the Environment Section.
+Reports of dereliction are investigated, the ownership is established and the owner is contacted.

 Download